 This is as assumed state that is basically better than hell, but worse than heaven, and between when you die and arrive at one of these end destinations.

-It is where sin is essentially burned off, however, with debate on whether this is through a literal fire as historically believed, or not.
+However, it is where sin is essentially burned off with debate on whether this is through a literal fire as historically believed, or not.

-It is perceived as a point of preparation and cleansing ready for heaven, with reference to Ephesians 5:26-27.
+It is perceived as a point of preparation and cleansing ready for heaven, concerning Ephesians 5:26-27.

-They believe that everyone will be first judged by Christ after death at the Judgement Seat of Christ and receive any particular judgement based upon the deeds of their earthly life.
-There is then a final judgement by God of everyone at the end of time before the final new heaven and earth.
+They believe that everyone will be first judged by Christ after death at the Judgement Seat of Christ and receive any particular judgment based upon their earthly life's deeds.
+There is then a final judgment by God of everyone at the end of time before the final new heaven and earth.

 6. Mary the Mother of Jesus